 The development will physically impact upon the scheduled monument with the widening of the access road from 5 metres to 9 metre in width and slightly extending the existing hardstanding area of the police station in the north eastern part of the site to accommodate the car park of the new store.
-Whilst both elements require separate scheduled monument consent from Cadw, the assessment opines that the boundary of the scheduled monument has already been encroached by the existing access and the proposal will not result in any further intrusive effects.
-Further to this, and in accordance with Cadw's advice, the applicant has undertaken an archaeological evaluation of these areas of the site.
-Whilst the evaluation found that these areas have been the subject of disturbance, modification and landscaping as part of the construction of the police station, archaeological features associated with the scheduled monument and possibly its original construction were encountered in trenches excavated to the south of the access road (Trenches 1 & 2).
-No evidence of archaeological features associated with monument were found in the area of the proposed car park extension into the scheduled area.
+Whilst both elements will need separate Scheduled Monument Consent from Cadw, the assessment opines that the boundary of the scheduled monument has already been encroached by the existing access and the proposal will not result in any further intrusive effects.
+Further to this, and in accordance with Cadw's advice, the applicant has recently undertaken an archaeological evaluation of these areas of the site.
+Whilst the evaluation found that these areas of the site have been the subject of disturbance, modification and landscaping as part of the construction of the police station, it does identify a number of archaeological features which potentially relate to the original construction of the SM.